Kal Ho Naa Ho: Cast and crew

 Neetu Singh was approached for the role of Naina's mother, Jennifer, but she declined.
-It was then offered to Bachchan, who was initially reluctant to take on the role.
+It was then offered to Bachchan, who had previously collaborated with Johar on Kabhi Khushi Kabhie Gham...
+(2001) alongside her husband, Amitabh Bachchan, and was initially reluctant to take on the role.
 After Advani told her he would make the film in the style of Hrishikesh Mukherjee and Gulzar, both of whom were Bachchan's favourite directors, she changed her mind immediately, accepting the part.
-Kajol and Rani Mukerji made special appearances in the song "Maahi Ve".
+Kajol and Rani Mukerji who had previously collaborated with Johar together on both Kuch Kuch Hota Hai (1998) and Kabhi Khushi Kabhie Gham...
+(2001), made special appearances in the song "Maahi Ve".
 Vogue India fashion director Anaita Shroff Adajania made a cameo appearance as Geeta Parekh, Naina and Rohit's fellow MBA candidate.
-Farida Jalal was originally offered the role of Jennifer's mother-in-law, Lajwanti, despite being younger in real life.
-She declined as she did not want to appear as Bachchan's onscreen mother-in-law, having starred with her in Kabhi Khushi Kabhie Gham, wherein she played a character similar to Bachchan's age.
-Thereafter, Sushma Seth, who had played Bachchan's mother in Kabhi Khushi Kabhie Gham, was cast in the role.
+Farida Jalal was originally offered the role of Jennifer's mother-in-law, Lajwanti, despite being younger in real life than Bachchan.
+Jalal declined this role as she did not want to appear as Bachchan's onscreen mother-in-law, having starred alongside her in Kabhi Khushi Kabhie Gham...
+(2001), wherein she played a character similar to Bachchan's age.
+Thereafter, Sushma Seth, who had played Bachchan's mother in Kabhi Khushi Kabhie Gham...
+(2001), was cast in the role.
+Simone Singh, who had played Jalal’s daughter in Kabhi Khushi Kabhie Gham...
+(2001), was cast as Camilla in a guest appearance.